keu/docs/learn/airflow-kafka.md

     consumer_task >> await_message
     ```

-    In this code snippet an `await_function` is defined which will parse each message in the Kafka topic and return the message if the value is an integer divisible by 5.
+    This code snippet includes an `await_function` which will parse each message in the Kafka topic and return the message if the value is an integer divisible by 5.
 The AwaitKafkaMessageOperator using runs this function over messages polled from the Kafka topic.
-If no matching message is found it goes into a deferred state until it tries again.
+If no matching message is found, it continues to poll in a deferred state until it finds one.

 3. Run the DAG.
 Notice how the task instance of the `await_message` task goes into a deferred state (purple square).